vyapp/vy/BOOK.md

 ***

 ### Getting help

 Vy is highly modular, it permits a good level of self documentation.
 Every plugin implemented in vy is self documented.
-The best way to get help is through our help python function.
+The best way to get help is through the help python function.

 Set the output target on an AreaVi instance with